Large and in charge, HP’s 15-inch Spectre x360 makes no compromises

 HP has packed just about every meaningful input technology into the Spectre x360 15, including an active pen and Windows Hello support.
 It all works extremely well, making the machine as robust in the input department as anything else on the market.

 To begin with, the keyboard has excellent feel, with sufficient travel and a nice crisp action.
-Keys require enough force to depress that they don’t feel the slightest bit mushy, and the bottoming action is soft and springy such that that even extended typing sessions shouldn’t cause fatigue.
+Keys require enough force to depress that they don’t feel the slightest bit mushy, and the bottoming action is soft and springy such that even extended typing sessions shouldn’t cause fatigue.
 Thankfully, the keyboard is also quiet, with only the spacebar on our review unit exhibiting any noise that might interrupt someone close by.
+In our longer term testing, the keyboard remained excellent and never provided anything other than a comfortable, precise typing experience.

 The Spectre x360 15 is a better notebook than 2-in-1, and that’s a good thing.

 In short, HP accomplished its objective of providing a superior typing experience with the Spectre x360 15.
-We think it’s one of the better keyboards you’ll find on a notebook today — particularly with Apple abandoning the tried and true MacBook Pro keyboard for the second-generation MacBook-style version in its new MacBook Pro 15 with Touch Bar.
+We think it’s one of the better keyboards you’ll find on a notebook today — particularly with Apple abandoning the tried and true MacBook Pro keyboard for the second-generation butterfly-switch version in its new MacBook Pro 15 with Touch Bar.

 Of course, the keyboard is backlit, which is mandatory today with all but the lowest-end machines.
 The keys are uniformly lit, with minimal light leak.
 Oddly enough, there are only two settings, on and off, and so some users might find the lighting a bit bright for dark rooms.
 A lower brightness option would’ve been welcome.